Fulvio Martusciello

-Fulvio Martusciello (born 25 May 1968 in Naples) is an Italian politician, and a member of the European Parliament since 2014.
+Fulvio Martusciello (born 25 May 1968) is an Italian politician, and a member of the European Parliament since 2014.

 Biography

 Fulvio Martusciello studied law at the University of Naples Federico II.
 In 1993 he received a license as a lawyer and in the following year he began specializing in civil law.
 He has been a member of the European Parliament since 2014.
 There he is chairman of the delegation for relations with Israel and a member of the Conference of Delegation Presidencies, the Committee on Budgetary Control, the Committee on Economic and Monetary Affairs and the Delegation to the Parliamentary Assembly of the Union for the Mediterranean.

 Early political career

 Approaching policy at a young age, Martusciello joined the newly formed political party, Forza Italia in 1994.
 Martusciello was than appointed to provincial coordinator of Benevento and held the position until 2004.
 During his time as provincial coordinator Martusciello also acquired the position of Regional Director of Campania in 1995, which consists of the city of Naples.
 He was nominated candidate of the centre-right.
 After the victory of Antonio Rastrelli, Martusciello entered the regional council, and held the position of head deputy of Forza Italia until the elections in 1999.
 In 2005 Martusciello accumulated over 35,000 votes, setting a record for votes garnered in elections for Regional Councils of Italy.

 In 2010 he was elected to the regional council for the fourth time.
 By this point however Forza Italy had begun a hiatus starting in 2009 (and lasting until 2013).
-Martusciello's fourth regional appointment was to the newly formed People of Freedom party, and was unanimously elected president.
-In February 2016 Silvio Berlusconi appointed Martusciello to National Coordinator of the Defenders of Voices.
+Martusciello's fourth regional appointment was to the newly formed People of Freedom party, and he was unanimously elected president.
+In February 2016 Silvio Berlusconi appointed Martusciello the National Coordinator of the Defenders of Voices.